Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ## Outcome:
-You can see that due to the inclusion of new courses and the arduous efforts by our Marketing team the percentage of High purchasers do spikes up.
+You can see that due to the inclusion of new courses and the arduous efforts by our Marketing team the percentage of High purchasers do spike up.

 ## Problems Encountered during my journey